Mites in dogs (What you can do against them)

 The scientific name for autumn grass mites is "Neotrombicula Autumnalis".
 This type of mite lurks in the wild.
 As the name suggests, they wait for their victims on blades of grass, especially in autumn, and infest them when they pass.

-If your four-legged friend is infested with the autumn grass mite, you may observe that he often bites and almost gnaws at his paws.
+If your dog is infested with the autumn grass mite, you may notice that he often bites and almost gnaws at his paws.

 Infestation with autumn grass mites occurs relatively often.
 Almost every third dog in Germany suffers from the effects of these small parasites once or even several times in his life.